 The goal of the open calculation model is to partner with our customers to help them in reducing their total cost of vehicle ownership.
 This pricing model may be offered to customers who have a substantial number of vehicles managed by us and entails the payment of a fixed monthly management fee.
 As part of the partnership approach, customers are provided with information about the total costs of their fleet.
-In collaboration with our customers, we endeavor to keep costs as low as possible.
+In collaboration with our customers, we endeavour to keep costs as low as possible.
 By engaging our customer, we often manage to run their fleet at lower cost, due to active control from their side.

-A typical open calculation contract includes certain baseline services (e.g. purchase, maintenance and damage repair), certain optional services (e.g. insurance or provision of replacement vehicles) and only a limited number of services that are settled at actual cost (e.g. fuel), though included in the fixed price.
+A typical open calculation contract includes certain baseline services (e.g., purchase, maintenance and damage repair), certain optional services (e.g., insurance or provision of replacement vehicles) and only a limited number of services that are settled at actual cost (e.g., fuel), though included in the fixed price.
 The optionality that is built into the open calculation model allows us to provide tailored customer solutions.

 During the life of an open calculation contract, services are provided by our subsidiaries and third party vendors.
 Vendors set their own costs which are monitored by us.
 We build up a repair, maintenance and tires ("RMT") provision based on the fixed portion of the monthly fee, which is released over time as RMT is required (in effect, funding for RMT required in later years is built up in earlier years of a leasing contract).
 In certain cases, we benefit from our scale which enables us to pass on the savings to our customers at the end of the contract.

-At the end of an open calculation contract, we prepare a final statement comparing the costs as budgeted in a contract with the actual costs incurred during the life of the contract.
-If the difference is positive, it is refunded to the customer according to the percentage agreed in the contract, thereby allowing them to benefit from the cost savings.
+At the end of an open calculation contract, we prepare a final statement comparing the costs budgeted at the inception of a contract with the actual costs incurred during the life of the contract.
+If the difference is positive, it will be refunded to the customer according to the percentage agreed in the contract, thereby allowing them to benefit from the cost savings.
 If the difference is negative, it is absorbed by LeasePlan.
 In principle, open calculation contracts with clients are settled in any year in which ten or more lease contracts expire.
+Positive differences are returned to the client and any remaining losses are borne by LeasePlan.
 In principle, if less than ten lease contracts expire in a year, no settlement is done and LeasePlan retains any remaining positive differences.